playcanvas/developer.playcanvas.com/content/en/user-manual/dashboard/assets.md

 The Asset dashboard lists all the Assets that are in your Project.

-## Uploading Assets

-You can upload assets by dropping files on the dashboard, or by clicking the New Asset button.

 ## Source Assets and Target Assets

 By default only Source Assets are shown in dashboard.
 You can use the filter to show and hide Target Assets too.